Built-in State Docs

 Trigger: Every put() call.
 Mode: match: all — all matching rules fire in parallel.
 Path: Background (returns immediately, work runs async).

 Runs post-write processing on new or updated items.
-The base doc defines core rules; additional rules are loaded from builtin fragments at .state/after-write/*.
+The base doc defines core rules; additional rules are loaded from builtin fragments at .state/after-write/* (see Fragments below).

 Base rules: